thedude0606/options_copy_TB/DECISIONS.md

 ### 11. VIX Symbol Format Fallback
 **Decision**: Implement fallback to "^VIX" format when regular "VIX" symbol fails to retrieve data.
 **Rationale**: Many financial data providers, including Schwab API, use the caret (^) prefix for index symbols like VIX.
 By implementing a fallback mechanism that tries "^VIX" when "VIX" fails, we ensure reliable data retrieval for the VIX volatility index, which is crucial for market analysis and risk assessment.

+### 12. Robust Handling of None Values in Risk Management
+**Decision**: Implement explicit checks for None values and non-numeric types in risk management calculations.
+**Rationale**: Financial data can sometimes contain missing or invalid values.
+By adding explicit validation for None values and non-numeric types with appropriate default values and warning messages, we prevent runtime errors in mathematical operations and ensure the risk management system continues to function even with incomplete data.